stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

   included in the open transaction so that participants are guaranteed the trustline is still in the same state after the channel is open.
-If the operation is not included a participant could intentionally or accidentally remove a trustline between multisig account setup and open causing the presigned closing transaction to become invalid.
+If the operation is not included a participant could intentionally or accidentally remove a trustline between account setup and open causing the presigned closing transaction to become invalid.

   The `CHANGE_TRUST` operations configure the trustlines with the maximum limit,